 Step 4: Bake in the oven string halfway through.
 Cool on tray.

-Store the gluten-free protein granola once fully cooled in a glass container or mason jar in the fridge.
+Store the gluten-free chocolate protein granola once fully cooled in a glass container or mason jar in the fridge.
 Chilled like this, it will stay fresh for up to two weeks.

 Ways To Use Protein Granola